steve-999/google-cloud-vision-api-label-classification/README.md

 #### Live version of app

-LINL TO LIVE VERSION OF APP
+LINK TO LIVE VERSION OF APP

 #### Screenshot